larrytheliquid/scotrubyconf/1-intro.md

 will be using agda, but conceptually equivalent to other dependently typed languages

+many other arguments have been given in support of functional languages such as easier parallelism, benefits of laziness, & benefits of modularity

+this will instead present an argument to a more fundamental problem ... scaling application complexity wrt testing

 huge topic, will present a high-level version with an emphasis on testing